Gabriele-Zini/js-pwdgen-wannabe/README.md

 **Data collection**

-1. Ask the user for their name;
+1. Ask the user for their name and set set the promtp result to lower case.

-2. Ask the user for their surname;
+2. Ask the user for their surname and set set the promtp result to lower case.

-3. Ask the user for their favorite color.
+3. Ask the user for their favorite color and set the promtp result to lower case.

 **Program logic**